DCPROGS/HJCFIT/documentation/source/manual/qmatrix.rst

 :python:

   The matrix is a numpy array.
-As such, it can be used within efficient numerical algorithms.
+As such, it can be used within any of the efficient numerical algorithms provided.
+There are some restrictions if this package is compiled with 128 bit reals.

   .. literalinclude:: ../../code/qmatrix.py
      :language: python